ethereum/portal-network-specs/roadmaps.md

 ### 2. Static jump analysis of deployed EVM code

+We might not need this for code merkelisation, if we just include jump dest table into the code before merkelisation.

 ### 3. Efficient algorithms for validating static jumps

 ### 4. Benefits of code merkelisation (with oblivious chunking)